-- Illuminator housing with a built-in arc lamp ignitor;
+- An illuminator housing with a built-in arc lamp ignitor;

-- Arc lamp power supply;
+- An Arc lamp power supply;

-- Arc lamp;
+- An Arc lamp;

-- · Heat sink;
+- Heat Sink;

-- Lamp socket adaptor;
+- Lamp Socket Adaptor;

 - All necessary adapters and cables;

-- Air mass filter(s) in black case;
+- Transparent Filters

+- UG11 filter (black)

-- AC Line Cords (2) correct for the AC main in the destination country
+- AC Line Cords (2) correct for the AC main in the destination country;

-- Check to ensure the serial number on the lamp box matches the serial number reported on the certificate.
+Check to ensure the serial number on the lamp box matches the serial number reported on the certificate.
 If multiple lamps have been purchased, all may have the same referenced model number but should have unique serial numbers.
 Note that only one lamp was used to certify the simulator by the factory.

-- If any items are missing or damaged, contact your NEWPORT sales representative immediately.
+If any items are missing or damaged, contact NEWPORT immediately.